sebaraba/blockchain-developer-bootcamp-final-project/README.md

 1. Hardhat

     Wich is the place where smart contract codes are placed.
-Currently there are a total of two Smart contracts, namely: `Stake.sol` and `ExampleExternalContract.sol`.
+Currently there are a total of two Smart contracts, namely: `Stake.sol` and `ExternalContract.sol`.
 Both of them have been written using solidity version `8.4.0`.

     Apart from smart contracts' code there are configurations for hardhat connection to different types of test net rpc nodes.